Bilal-MEKIRI/newsletter-signup-form/README.md

 ### Challenges Faced

-- **Creating a Custom Popup Message**
-  This was the first time I created a custom popup from scratch.
+- **Creating a Custom Confirmation Message Overlay** This was the first time I created a custom overlay from scratch.
 Initially, I thought about using a simple `alert()`, but I quickly realized that alerts aren’t customizable and their appearance depends entirely on the browser.
 That wasn’t going to work for this design, so I had to build my own.
 I used a `div` overlay with adjustable opacity for the backdrop and added a toggle class using JavaScript to control its visibility.
 It was a great learning experience, and I’m happy with how it turned out!

 - **Responsive Design Workflow**
   I started with a desktop-first approach, but as I worked on making the design responsive, I ended up adding too many breakpoints to adjust for smaller screens.
 It felt a bit messy, so I want to figure out a better way to simplify this process in the future without relying on so many media queries.